wazuh/wazuh-documentation/source/_templates/cloud/amazon/bucket_policies.rst

 	]
     }

-.. note:: ``<bucket-name>`` is a placeholder, replace it with the name of the bucket where you want to fetch the logs from.
+.. note:: ``<bucket-name>`` is a placeholder.
+Replace it with the actual name of the bucket from which you want to retrieve logs.

 ..
 End of include file